National Lung Cancer Screening Program

 • Between 50 and 70 years old

-• Show no signs or symptoms of lung cancer (for example, coughing up blood or shortness of breath)
+• Show no signs or symptoms of lung cancer (for example, unexplained persistent cough, coughing up blood, shortness of breath for no reason) and

 • A cough that doesn’t go away